Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 8/5/2021 (Day 86)

+- 👩‍💻 Worked on finishing up writing tests for my mini React YOLO app (it'll be familiar to my 100Devs folks lol) - still have a few more to write, didn't get a ton of time to work on it today
+- 📝 Began outlining blog post on what I've learned about React testing so far
+- 👀 Attended 100Devs where we learned more about Big O notation

 ## 8/4/2021 (Day 85)

 - 👩‍💻 Spent the day learning about testing in React and implementing it on a mini app (a YOLO game inspired by our 100Devs Twitch classes!)